talek/blog/_posts/2016-01-02-flashhback-standard-edition.md

 transportable set is created and, again, as part of the restore, when we need to revert back.

-In addition, we want this to work even on an Oracle standard edition.
+<s>In addition, we want this to work even on an Oracle standard edition.</s>

 ## The Idea